grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/README.md

 ## Velocity Processing
 - Standardizing velocity variables and data files across instruments.
   - [x] Time, Velocity_East, Velocity_North, Amplitude_Minimum, Correltation_Minimum, etc.
-  - [ ] Convert script load/process algorithms to functions, e.g.,
+  - [x] Convert script load/process algorithms to functions, e.g.,
      	```load_AquadoppHR_Release2.m```
 	calls:
      	```load_AQD_data.m```
      	then does several other operations (qa/qc) and makes plots.
 Put that into an ```L0``` function?

+  - [x] use jolt filter to figure out what stuff got messed up by the .hr2 and the fix it :) -> ended up using Shcherbinas's magic unwrapping script

 ---------------------------------------------------------------------
 What scripts need to be changed?